 ESAR Basic Training is a comprehensive program designed to prepare new members for the challenges that they will face in the field.
 As a trainee, you will receive instruction and demonstrate proficiency in wilderness navigation, survival skills, search method theory, first aid, and evidence search procedures.

-Basic Training begins in August and runs through April; it is purposefully scheduled during the winter months to give trainees experience working in the worst conditions they could encounter on a mission.
-Training may involve snow, ice, wind, rain and other unpleasant situations.
+Basic Training begins in August and runs through April.
+It is purposefully scheduled during the winter months to give trainees experience working in the challenging conditions they could encounter on a mission.
+Training may involve snow, ice, wind, rain, and other unpleasant situations.
 Trainees are expected to understand how to prevent hypothermia, to be aware of the conditions around them, and to take care of themselves and their team.

 For additional information about the training and courses, please download a copy of the Basic Training Orientation Packet.

 Training Dates: The dates posted on this schedule are for August 2019 through April 2020.

 Training Fee: $165.00 (Due at Course B)

 The training fee is a one-time payment and covers all required training to become an ESAR member.

 First Aid Certification:

 You must independently obtain and submit your First Aid/CPR/AED certification, valid through April 1st, 2020, with your application.
 It must be obtained from an organization that provides verifiable credentials and the course must include a written exam and in-person skills assessment.

 If obtaining a First Aid/CPR/AED certification will pose a financial hardship, please contact email@example.com.